 - Waste disposal – waste generated in communities usually stays somewhere in the local area.
 Even if it gets trucked to a different community it’s a big problem that communities need to deal with at the local level.

 - Clean Water – communities in the West are wrestling with water management issues as water supplies established 90 years ago dry up.
 Other communities have flooding that threatens clean water supplies.
 Residents have to conserve clean water for survival.

 Communities on waterways must ensure that the waterways are clean, fisheries are thriving, and natural resources are not overtaxed.

 The impact that human activities have on the environment around us is undeniable and more studies are being conducted each year to show the extent of the issue.

-More needs to be done to remedy the major environmental issues that affect us today.
-If this doesn’t happen, the possibility exists that great swathes of the planet will become uninhabitable in the future.
+More needs to be done to remedy the major environmental issues that affect us today for our own good and that of future generations of humans, animals, and plants.

 The good news is that many of these environmental issues can be controlled.
 By making adjustments, humanity can have a direct and positive impact on the environment.